The Frictionless Experience: The podcast where we slay friction one episode at a time Listen to the podcast

 Consider these five recommendations from Jared:

-1. Incentivize Teams Based on Increment Revenue Capture.
+1. Incentivize Teams Based on Incremental Revenue Capture.

 Aligning employee compensation with business objectives has proven to be effective in driving profitable change for many companies.
 Jared believes in offering monetary incentives for his team based on insights they uncover and recommendations they provide based on how much additional revenue they drive.